stephanmg/calorimetry/_sources/intro.rst.txt

 Custom data sets
 ~~~~~~~~~~~~~~~~~~~~~~

-For own data set or studies, users can make of the workflows as detailed in the
+For own dataset or studies, users can make of the workflows as detailed in the
-two example data set use-cases from above for UCP1-KO and DAKO.
-First hypotheses
+two use cases for the example datasets from above.

+In general, at the very beginning hypotheses should be posed for the experiment,
-should be posed, then consistency checks (metadata and raw data should be inspected,
+then consistency checks (metadata and raw data should be inspected,
-and outliers be removed) should be applied, then quantities should be visualized
+and outliers be removed) should be applied.
+Afterwards quantities should be visualized
 and analyzed, in the suggested order: TotalHeatProduction, RestingMetabolicRate,
 HeatProduction and FuelOxidation.

-All data sets calculated in the app can be downloaded as a **.zip** file in the
+All data frames calculated in CALOR can be downloaded as a single compressed **.zip** file
-*Export Data* section.
-Plots can be downloaded directly from the top right corner
+in the *Export Data* section.
+Indidivual plots can be downloaded directly from the top
-in the corresponding plot, and saved as **.svg**, **.pdf** or **.png**.
+right corner in the corresponding plot, and saved as **.svg**, **.pdf** or **.png**.

 Data export
 ~~~~~~~~~~~
-To export combined data sets for all cohorts, data frames for plotting of results, and calculated quantities, all data can be download through the **Data export** panel, choose the *.zip* download which downloads one compressed file containing all data.
+To export combined datasets for all cohorts, data frames for plotting of results, and calculated quantities, all data can be download through the **Data export** panel, choose the *.zip* download which downloads one compressed file containing all data frames and plots.

 Advanced use-cases